DANCING LEDGE PRODUCTIONS WRITER IN RESIDENCE AWARD

 They also participate in writers workshops we hold every two months with new and established writers.

-Plus help us in our ongoing collaboration with local schools providing lectures, and internships for sixth form students from less priviledged backgrounds.
+Plus help us in our ongoing collaboration with local schools providing lectures, and internships for sixth form students from less privileged backgrounds.

 Our Current Writer in Residence